ewclide/dewjs/docs/functions.md

 Allows to publish specified fields and methods and encapsulate others.
 Returns new class.

 - *class* - a class.
-- *methods* - a methods list, wich you want to publish.
+- *methods* - methods list, wich you want to publish.
-- *fields* - a fields list, wich you want to publish.
+- *fields* - fields list, wich you want to publish.

 ```js
 class Test {